 After receiving the MA degree from the University of Calgary, I moved to Japan and worked as an English teacher before returning to academia in 2007 to conduct doctoral studies at the Kyoto University Primate Research Institute.
 My dissertation, which was supervised by Dr. Michael Huffman, was entitled "Gastrointestinal helminth parasitism among Japanese macaques: patterns, processes and host responses".
 After completing my degree, I remained at the PRI as a post-doctoral research associate with CICASP but worked largely with Dr. Yan Ropert-Coudert at the CNRS-Strasbourg University supported by a JSPS researcher exchange grant to study complexity in seabird foraging behavior in relation to habitat characteristics and global change.
 I was awarded an assistant professorship with CICASP in April 2012, and was promoted to Associate Professor in April 2014 with affiliations to Kyoto University's Wildlife Research Center and its Leading Graduate Program in Primatology and Wildlife Science.
 In April 2017, I became tenured Associate Professor at PRI, with CICASP and the Department of Ecology and Social Behavior, through Kyot University's Institute for Liberal Arts and Sciences.
 To date, I have studied primates in one capacity or another in Central America, Africa, and Asia, but my current focus is on Asian primates and their gastrointestinal parasites.
 My research is and has been supported by grants-in-aid from the Japan Society for the Promotion of Science, as well as Kyoto University.
 Aside from primates, I also study seabird behaviour, and in particular patterns of behavioural complexity among various penguin species in relation to various ecological challenges and global change biology.

-Liesbeth Frias, section of Cellular and Molecular Biology.
-2nd year doctoral student.
+Liesbeth Frias (2014~2019), section of Cellular and Molecular Biology.
+4th year doctoral student.
 Project Title: Host-Parasite Systems Dynamics in Human-Modified Habitats

-Valeria Romano de Paula, Currently a postdoc at PRI.
-Formerly a student at the: 1.
+Valeria Romano de Paula.
+(2013~2019) Formerly a JSPS postdoc at PRI (2017~2019) and cosupervised student at the: 1.
 Institut Pluridisciplinaire Hubert Curien - IPHC, Département Ecologie, Physiologie et Ethologie - DEPE, University of Strasbourg.
 3rd year doctoral student; 2.
 Kyoto University Wildlife Research Center.
 Japan Society for the Promotion of Science (JSPS) Short-term Doctoral Fellow.
 Graduated 2017!
-Project Title: Primate Social Networks as a Trade-off between Information and Disease Transmission
+Project Title: Primate Social Networks as a Trade-off between Information and Disease Transmission (2013~2017).

-Xavier Meyer, Currently a postdoc at PRI.
-Formerly a student at the Institut Pluridisciplinaire Hubert Curien - IPHC, Département Ecologie, Physiologie et Ethologie - DEPE, University of Strasbourg.
+Xavier Meyer (2013~2018).
+Formerly a (1) research associate at PRI (2017-2018); (2) student (2013~2016) at the Institut Pluridisciplinaire Hubert Curien - IPHC, Département Ecologie, Physiologie et Ethologie - DEPE, University of Strasbourg.
 Graduated 2016!
 Project Title: Does complexity in behavioral organization allow seabirds to adapt to changes in their environment?

 Center for International Collaboration and